 Have you ever spent the vast majority of your life wondering about weird dog names?
 Say, maybe the weirdest dog names in existence?
 Historically, most humans have.

-We’ve already covered popular dog names.
+We’ve already covered popular dog names from our Rover.com extensive list of dog names.
 Now it’s time to get weird.
 Here are ten real dogs with ten hilarious, oddball names to fit their unique personalities.
+Click through to see their adorable mugs on Instagram.

 One could argue that Bighead is the opposite of a weird name: Bighead is a dog whose head is big.
 However, I’ve never come across another dog named Bighead, so I’m going to count this as an unusual name.
 Bighead is an adorable Staffordshire Bull Terrier who lives in Los Angeles.
 His favorite activities are sleeping and showing off his magnificent tongue.